PritamChakrabortyShuvo/JavaScript-Hub/01_The-JS-Handbook.md

 ### 🔹What is HTML?

 HTML is the foundation of every website.
-It structures the webpage using elements like headings, paragraphs, links, images &forms.
+It structures the webpage using elements like headings, paragraphs, links, images & forms.

 ### 🔹Key Features of HTML